Black cat: Adoption rates and Black Cat Day

 In the United States, August 17 is "Black Cat Appreciation Day".
 Wayne H. Morris created the day in honor of his late sister, June, who had a black cat, Sinbad.
 The day was chosen in memorial of June's passing.
-Research by the ASPCA shows that black cats are the least likely to be adopted from shelters of any type of cat.
-This can be partly because of the superstition behind black cats such as their association with witchcraft or bad luck, or because they appear dull next to more colorful cats.

 In 2014 Toronto, Canada's largest city, held an event on Black Friday during which people could adopt a black cat without paying the usual $75 adoption fee, in order to encourage the adoption of black cats.
 This trend has now spread across the United States, with many shelters offering free adoption of black cats on Black Friday.

 With the success of the 2018 African-themed superhero film, Black Panther, there was a fad of adopting black domestic cats as pets and naming them after various characters of the film, such as T'Challa and Shuri.
 It has been observed that usually people were not going out of their way to follow this fad, but visited animal shelters to simply adopt a pet under normal circumstances and were inspired by the Black Panther to adopt a black cat when they see one.
 Regardless, as much as this was a welcome development for pets that are difficult to get adopted, to reduce the chance of such cats being abandoned when the fad fades, reputable animal shelter personnel took the usual precautions of having potential adopters fill out questionnaires to weed out potentially abusive guardians and have them read literature about the needs and responsibilities of such a pet to dissuade the less conscientious.